 The British Library Board acknowledges the intellectual property rights of those named as contributors to this recording and the rights of those not identified.

 Chaloner, William, 1986 Dec.
 04- (speaker, male, sixth-form student), Lindsay, Alicia, 1987 April 22- (speaker, female, Olivia, 1987 Aug.
 26- (speaker, female, Trewby, George, 1986 Sept.
 07- (speaker, male

 Lloyd, Harriet, 1978 Aug.
 17- (speaker, female)

+All four interviewees are sixth-formers at a co-educational public boarding school in West Berkshire.
+BBC warning: this interview contains strong or offensive language.
 Recording made for BBC Voices project of a conversation guided by a BBC interviewer.
 The conversation follows a loose structure based on eliciting opinions about accents, dialects, the words we use and people's attitude to language.
-The group includes a married couple and three of their friends.
-Three of the interviewees were born in Barbados, the other two were born in Britain of Barbadian parents.